 It means locking these practices into your company’s thinking and culture.
 Most importantly, it means testing and perfecting new best practices and defining new benchmarks to make your company stretch.

 - Olympic athletes know about achieving extraordinary and the discipline and accountability it takes to set records and win gold medals.

-5. Lift or drag: One industry’s or company’s best practices may not reflect the best practices for you and your company.
-For example, some best leadership practices may be outside your skillset or comfort zone.
-The harder you and your team work to conform to best practices that don’t fit your leadership style, culture and company, the more stress and frustration those best practices produce.
+One industry or company’s best practices may not reflect the best practices for you and your company.
+For example, some best leadership practices may be outside of your skill set or comfort zone.
+The harder you and your team work to conform to best practices that don’t fit your leadership style, culture, and company, the more stress and frustration those best practices produce.

-6. It’s all about information flow: The nemesis of all best practices is poor information flow.
+The nemesis of all best practices is poor information flow.
 A best practice could be just what your company needed, but its implementation and execution were compromised because its purpose and process were never properly communicated.
-Accountabilities were never clarified.
+Accountability was never clarified.
 Proper training and monitoring were short-changed.

 - In this case, one best practice falls victim to another best practice that was poorly executed.

-7.Believe in yourself: Life is a roller coaster full of ups and downs.
-There are times when you need to reach deep to find those morsels of courage to keep you in the game and moving forward.
-It sure helps to have people around you who believe in you, but in the end, you must believe in your own ability to achieve extraordinary.
+Life is a roller coaster full of ups and downs.
+There are times when you need to reach deep to find the courage to keep you in the game and moving forward.
+It sure helps to have people around you who believe in you, but in the end, you must believe in your own ability to achieve the extraordinary.